 Follow a career track in Database Management by choosing this specialization when you earn your bachelor's degree in Computer Information Systems (CIS) from DeVry University.

-When you specialize your Computer Information Systems degree in Database Management, your coursework at DeVry University may include these career-enhancing courses:
+When you specialize your Computer Information Systems degree in Database Management, your coursework at DeVry University may include these courses:

 Advanced Topics in Database

 In addition to data mining and warehousing, this Database Management course introduces database implications of efficient and effective transaction processing, including error handling, data validation, security, stored procedures and triggers, record locking, commit and rollback.
 Oracle and DB2 are the primary relational database management systems (RDBMS) used.